DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 </foo>
 ```

 Now, it is true that the \<foo\> will get ignored by the browser.
-But it still has to evaluate it and determine that it shouldn't do anything with it.
+But it still has to evaluate it and determine that it shouldn't do anything with it and it is extra context that has to be packaged by webpack.

 By styling \<foo\> to look like a DIV element by using